Deep-Symmetry/afterglow/doc/README.md

 The Leiningen project in the root of this repository automatically invokes Antora to build the embedded version as an early build step.
-The online version, which will grow to support multiple released versions of Afterglow, is built manually by running the following commands from the project root:
+The online version, which will grow to support multiple released versions of Afterglow, is built automatically by netlify whenever changes are pushed to the relevant branches on GitHub.
+The netlify build command is:

+    npm i @antora/cli @antora/site-generator-default && \
+    $(npm bin)/antora --fetch doc/netlify.yml && \
+    lein with-profile netlify do codox, resource

+And the publish directory is `doc/build/site`.

+An older workflow to build the documentation site manually for hosting on the Deep Symmetry web sie by running the following commands from the project root:

     antora --fetch doc/ds.yml
     rsync -avz doc/build/site/ slice:/var/www/ds/afterglow/guide